 - 1. The user stores reference and dark measurements to correct for instrument response variables. - 2.
-The light from the light source transmits through an optical fiber to the sample. - 3.
+The light transmits through an optical fiber to the sample. - 3.
 The light interacts with the sample. - 4.
 Another optical fiber collects and transmits the result of the interaction to the spectrometer. - 5.
-The spectrometer measures the amount of light and transforms the data collected by the spectrometer into digital information. - 6.
-The spectrometer passes the sample information to spectrometer operating software. - 7.
+The spectrometer measures the amount of light and transforms the data collected by the spectrometer into digital information.

+- 6. The spectrometer passes the sample information to the spectrometer operating software. - 7.
 The software compares the sample to the reference measurement and displays processed spectral information.

-Modular Light Sources and Sampling Accessories
+Modular Sampling Accessories

-Ocean Optics offers a complete line of spectroscopic accessories for use with the USB4000.
+Ocean Optics offers a complete line of spectroscopic accessories for use with the HR2000+.
 Most of our spectroscopic accessories have SMA connectors for application flexibility.
 Accordingly, changing the sampling system components is as easy as unscrewing a connector and replacing an accessory.
-Available accessories include the following: